lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-function title='Compression and Decompression Functions'}

-{{Fig-function}} summarizes the basics functions defined to compress and decompress
+{{Fig-function}} summarizes the basic functions that can be used to compress and decompress
 a field.
-The first column gives the action's name.
+The first column lists the actions name.
 The second and third
-columns outline the compression/decompression behavior.
+columns outline the reciprocal compression/decompression behavior for each action.

 Compression is done in the rule order and compressed values are sent in that order in the compressed
 message.
 The receiver must be able to find the size of each compressed field